 A Space for Everyone

 The Detroit Symphony Orchestra entered a new era on October 11, 2003 with the opening of The Max M. and Marjorie S. Fisher Music Center.
 “The Max” is a 135,000-square-foot facility which combines the restored and modernized Orchestra Hall with five additional rental spaces; here, there is a space for everyone.
 Whether you need to host a conference call for 20 participants, a wedding for 200, or a concert for 2000, The Max can meet your needs.
+We also offer rentals of our outdoor Sosnick Courtyard venue which can host up to 400 people and includes amenities such as an outdoor bar, a stage, and community greenspace that is perfect for larger outdoor events.

 Walk into History